Resolving Degeneracies in Complex $\mathbb{R}\times S^3$ and $\theta$-KSW: Symmetries and Type-1 degeneracies

 These are valid for all values of $q_f$, where we restrict ourselves to the principal Riemann sheet.
 Utilizing Eq. (\ref{eq:handH}), one can conclude that the steepest descent/ascent flow-lines defined by ($-$ sign for steepest descent and $+$ sign for steepest ascent)

 are invariant under the symmetry mentioned in Eq. (\ref{eq:antilin}).
 Eq. (\ref{eq:handH}) also implies that the forbidden and allowed region as dictated by Picard-Lefschetz methods are also invariant under this symmetry.
+This underlying feature of flowlines has also been noticed in studies of fermion sign problem \cite{Tanizaki:2015pua, Tanizaki:2015gcv}.

-It is worth noticing that flow-lines originating from two saddles related to each other by anti-linear transformation can never overlap unless they have $\mathcal{H}(N_x,N_y)=\mathcal{H}(-N_x,N_y)=0$.
+It is worth noticing that flow-lines originating from two saddles related to each other by anti-linear transformation ($C\mathcal{K}$) can never overlap unless they have $\mathcal{H}(N_x,N_y)=\mathcal{H}(-N_x,N_y)=0$.
 However, such a situation doesn't correspond to a Stokes ray, since the Morse function $\mathfrak{h}(N_x,N_y)$ takes the same value at both points.
 Note, our interest lies in resolving Stokes-rays as their resolution implies unambiguous application of Picard-Lefschetz methods.
 Presence of anti-linear symmetry excludes the possibility of having \textbf{type-1} degeneracies between the pair of saddle points that are related via anti-linear transformation.

-Let us now consider specifically the points lying on the imaginary axis ($N_x=0$), which is the axis of symmetry on which the background saddles lies for $q_f\leq 3k/\Lam$.
+Let us now consider specifically the points lying on the imaginary axis ($N_x=0$), which is the axis of {\rm AL}-symmetry on which the background saddles lie for $q_f\leq 3k/\Lam$.
 As previously noticed, these points remain invariant under the anti-linear transformation Eq. (\ref{eq:antilin}).
 Substituting $N_x=0$ in Eq. (\ref{eq:anti-line2}), we get

 which implies that